 - Otago Peninsula’s nickname is the Wildlife Capital of New Zealand.

 - Little Blue Penguins live in many places in the southern hemisphere.
-We have seen them on TiriTiri Matangi Island in Auckland and in St. Kilda in Melbourne (Australia).
+Find them and other New Zealand penguins here.

 Getting to the Royal Albatross Centre